-Your affectionate son and brother, PATRICK O'ROURK.
+Your affectionate son and brother.
+PATRICK O'ROURK.

-From Thomas II.
+> From Thomas II.
 Hearsey.

 HAVANA, Aug.
+16.

-16. Dear Mother :- I now sit down to write to you these few lines, hoping that you are well, and to inform you that your son is condemned to death.
+Dear Mother :- I now sit down to write to you these few lines, hoping that you are well. and to inform you that your son is condemned to death.
 I hope that we will all meet in heaven.
 Dearest mother, bid them all good-bye for me, and kiss them.
-Forgive me, dearest MY DEAR AND AFFECTIONATE SISTERS AND mother, for what I have done.
-God bless you shall never see them again on earth, but hope arrived, but do not fret.
+Forgive me, dearest My DEAR AND AFFECTIONATE SISTERS AND mother, for what I have done.
+God bless you BROTHERS: Before I die, I am permitted to all.
+Tell my dear sister and brothers that I shall never see them again on earth, but hope arrived, but do not fret.
 Dear mother, we part I die, my dear brothers and sisters, a repent- to meet again.
-Tell George I have remember-
+Tell George I have rememberand relatives, good bye!
+Forgive me, dearest A-, go to my dear mother and console mother; I go to meet my Father in Hoaven.

-THOMAS H. HEARSEY.
+Your ever devoted son.
+THOMAS H, HEARSEY.

-Havana, is addressed to the editor of the Lou- do so for the want of time. isville Courier.
-The writer belonged to Louisville, where he followed the business of cupping and leeching.
+Havann, is addressed to the editor of the Lou- do so for the want of time. isville Courier.
+The writer belonged to Louisville, where he followed the business of cupping and lecching.
 It will be seen that he fiercely attacks Lopez-probably under the influence of that peculiar irritation which takes possession of certain organizations when they find themselves in trouble.
 The idea that crously absurd.